CONTACT US +549 351 303 8046 - TOLL FREE:

-This is ideal for families and groups of friends who desire comfort and service in a private atmosphere.
-Its a small private lodge designed for small parties to have a cozy experience hunting in Argentina.
+The lodge is located in Villa Del Totoral, which is a small but charming town in the North of Cordoba.
+This place is ideal for families and group of friends who desire comfort and and a top-notch service at a private atmosphere.
+It's a small lodge designed for small parties to have a cozy experience hunting in Argentina.

 Species: Eared Dove